summa-dev/summa-solvency/zk_prover/README.md

 ## Usage

-To build and test the circuits, execute
+To build, test and print the circuits, execute

 ```
 cargo build